24th Tony Awards

 The 24th Annual Tony Awards was broadcast by NBC television on April 19, 1970, from the Mark Hellinger Theatre in New York City.
 Hosts were Julie Andrews, Shirley MacLaine and Walter Matthau.
+The telecast garnered a 19.6 rating and a 41 share in the United States, making it the highest-rated Tonys TV broadcast in history.

 Eligibility

 Shows that opened on Broadway during the 1969–1970 season before April 9, 1970 are eligible.